OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 ### Overview

-When an iOS application is compiled, the compiler while converting source code into machine code generates a list of symbols for the app - class names, global variables, and method and function names.
-These symbols correspond to the file and line numbers where they're defined; this association creates a 'debug symbol'.
-Debug builds of an app place the debug symbols in a compiled binary by default, while release builds of an app place the debug symbols in a companion 'Debug Symbol file' (dSYM) to reduce the size of the distributed app.
-Each binary file in an app - the main app executable, frameworks, and app extensions - has its own dSYM file.
+When an iOS application is compiled, the compiler generates a list of debug symbols for each binary file in an app (the main app executable, frameworks, and app extensions).
+These symbols include class names, global variables, and method and function names and are mapped to specific files and line numbers where they're defined.
+Debug builds of an app place the debug symbols in a compiled binary by default, while release builds of an app place them in a companion _Debug Symbol file_ (dSYM) to reduce the size of the distributed app.

 As a good practice, as little explanatory information as possible should be provided with a compiled binary.
 Presence of this additional metadata in the form of debug symbols provides valuable information about the code, for instance function names leaking information about what possibly a function do.
 Importantly, this metadata is not required to execute a binary and thus it is safe to discard it while building the final release binary, using proper compiler configurations.